 Hospice has no legal role in the physician aid in dying process.
 However, most people using these laws are on hospice.
 Hospices affiliated with religious organizations do not support death with dignity as an end-of-life option.
 If having your hospice provider’s support for your decision to pursue death with dignity is important to you, question potential hospice providers about their policies.

 Hospice is advisable if you choose to stop treatment or voluntarily stop eating and drinking, especially if you wish to die in your home.

 Whether physician-assisted dying is available in your state or not, you may be able to hasten your impending death by not starting treatment, stopping treatment, palliative sedation, or voluntary stopping of eating and drinking

 - MyDirectives is an online system for documenting your end-of-life wishes.

 - EverPlans is an interactive site that helps you plan for death both in the distant future and near term, outlines what needs to happen after a death, and provides tips for supporting the bereaved.

-- The Conversation Project and Death Cafe are programs that help conduct conversations about end-of-life care, death, and dying.
+- The Conversation Project and Death Cafe conduct conversations about end-of-life care, death, and dying.